 We hadn’t been in Tulum long, however, before we realised that this beach address definitely attracts a certain type of person.
-Our fellow hotel guests were stylists from L.A., documentary filmmakers and art dealers from New York and even Demi Moore, who was spotted having breakfast there on our first day.
+Our fellow hotel guests were stylists from L.A., documentary filmmakers and art dealers from New York.
+We even spotted the actress Demi Moore having breakfast there on our first day!
 Needless to say, our very British family stood out somewhat.
 But despite the fact that Tulum really is very cool, it is also a wonderful destination for a family holiday

 Where to go

 You can easily spend all your time in Tulum.
 The beach, although very narrow in parts, is gloriously white and the sea a spectacular shade of blue.
 Currents can be strong, however, so keep an eye on the kids.
 It’s more of a splashing kind of sea than a swimming one.

 There are some fantastic restaurants – we particularly loved Casa Banana and the restaurant at Posada Margherita – but there are dozens of others that are equally popular including the uber trendy, Hartwood.

 But if you wanted to do more than just top up your tan then there’s plenty to do.
 The pre-Colombian Mayan site of Tulum is quite magical, owing in no small part to its position on a bluff facing the Caribbean Sea.
 The Maya structures are now home to dozens and dozens of iguanas that bask in the Mexican sun all day long.